unicef/publicgoods-toolkit/policy.md

 share those improvements with others in order for the code to truly be a Digital *Public* Good.

-Copyright is the main concern of the common open source licenses, and most of the terms in them are about copyright permissions.
+Copyright is the main concern of the common open-source licenses, and most of the terms in them are about copyright permissions.
 This is because in the absence of explicit permissions, copyright law would be an obstacle to sharing software source code.
-In most jurisdictions, copyright prohibits permissionless sharing and re-use by default, whereas the point of open source licensing is to allow that sharing and re-use, that is, to create an environment with a different default.
+In most jurisdictions, copyright prohibits permissionless sharing and re-use by default, whereas the point of open-source licensing is to allow that sharing and re-use, that is, to create an environment with a different default.

-The specifics of open source licensing are discussed in [Major Software Licenses and License Categories](introduction.md#foss-licensing).
+The specifics of open-source licensing are discussed in [Major Software Licenses and License Categories](introduction.md#foss-licensing).